Meet Me At… grew out of a simple question shared by the Albany and Entelechy Arts:

 With Meet Me Round Yours we are experimenting with ways of working with participants who are no longer able to get out on a regular basis.
 We are connecting with specially designed individual projects increasingly involving the use of technology to create ways to communicate.

-The programme continues to grow: next we will bring Dementia Friendly screenings and other activities to the South of the borough, following a successful Meet Me At… pop-up in Forest Hill.
+The programme continues to grow: we are building on our Dementia Friendly film and movement club in the south of the borough, following a successful Meet Me at… pop-up at Downham Health & Leisure Centre.

 Top image shows the Meet Me At the Albany choir warming-up.
 Photo Roswitha Chesher.